-This recipe is a cinch to make.
+This pumpkin flan recipe is an easy flan to make.
 All of the ingredients, outside of the caramel, goes into a blender.
 Que facil!
 There’s no exact science to which order of ingredients goes in first.
 Typically, I like to add in the seasonings last, but the rest is up to you.

 Here’s a tip.
 In order to make sure you don’t have shells in your custard, crack them (or have your kids practice) into a can you just used.
 Less dishes anyone?

 Fall time is not only the time for pumpkin everything.
 It’s a time to really get into that kitchen with your kids and make memories.
 I absolutely love that my kids want to get involved.
 I take full advantage, although, with five kids… it can be a scene from Hell’s Kitchen.
 But this pumpkin flan recipe is perfect for one on one time, and the child can easily make the custard on her own (with supervision).

 It doesn’t look like much now, but these awesome ingredients are about to create a party in your mouth!

 The creaminess of the cream cheese and pumpkin puree are a match made in heaven for this pumpkin flan.
 If you love, like really love pumpkin, I’d suggest you use a cup of pumpkin puree instead of 3/4 of a cup.

 To be honest, I like pumpkin, but not enough to have it overpower everything else.
 This recipe is well balanced.
 But go ahead and add in a few more spoons if you dare.
 Time to blend it all together and add in your seasonings.

 I like to take a little taste to see if I need more sugar or seasonings.

 Next, it’s time to make the caramel for the flan.
 I have to be honest.
 It seems like every time I make caramel, I have to make it twice.
 This is something, you must keep your eye on.
 If it burns even a little, you will need a new batch.
 Thankfully, it only takes about four and a half minutes to make.